apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/delete-mysql-cluster.md

 ---
-title: Delete a MySQL Cluster
+title: Delete a MongoDB Cluster
 description: How to delete a MySQL Cluster
+keywords: [mongodb, delete a cluster]
 sidebar_position: 6
 sidebar_label: Delete protection
 ---

-# Delete a MySQL Cluster
+# Delete a MongoDB Cluster

 ## Termination policy